Michael Fowler, University of Virginia

 If, then, we place a flashbulb at the midpoint of the line joining the two clocks, and flash it, the light flash will take the same time to reach the two clocks, so they will start at the same time, and therefore be synchronized.

 Let’s look carefully at this clock-synchronizing taking place on the train, as seen from the ground.
 In fact, an observer on the ground would say the clocks are not synchronized by this operation!
-The basic reason is that he would see the flash of light from the middle of the train traveling at c relative to the ground in each direction, but he would also observe the back of the train coming at v to meet the flash, whereas the front is moving at v away from the bulb, so the light flash must go further to catch up.
+The basic reason is that he would see the flash of light from the middle of the train traveling at relative to the ground in each direction, but he would also observe the back of the train coming at to meet the flash, whereas the front is moving at away from the bulb, so the light flash must go further to catch up.

 In fact, it is not difficult to figure out how much later the flash reaches the front of the train compared with the back of the train, as viewed from the ground.

-First recall that as viewed from the ground the train has length L 1 v 2 / c 2 .
+First recall that as viewed from the ground the train has length

-from which t B is given by
+from which is given by

 In a similar way, the time for the flash of light to reach the front of the train is (as measured by a ground observer)